Automattic/jetpack/to-test.md

 - try different browsers (there's a known FF issue that causes it to lose the content but will be fixed soon)
 - add a new form and edit it in many ways.

-### Welcome page

-You should be getting a new welcome full page displayed with this release.
-Make sure it can be dismissed and shows up only once.

 ### New Jumpstart

 New installations will get a new Jumpstart full page showcasing and explaining them.
 It should work properly and activate the said features.